puluosite/techblog/TMUX.md

       alias tmux="TERM=screen-256color-bce tmux"
   -- #tmux.config
       set -g default-terminal "screen-256color"
-3. in the iterm2, ssh to remote machine with -X, and tmux -CC
+3. in the iterm2, ssh to remote machine with -X, and tmux -CC a